vaibhavvikas/vaibhavvikas.github.io/index.md

 ---
 ## About Me:

 I am **Vaibhav Vikas**, a software developer from **NIT Trichy, India**.
-I have a great experience in Python, Flask, Angular, Node, Microservices and Backend Technologies including Machine Learning.
+I have a great experience in Python, Go, Flask, Angular, Node, Microservices and Backend Technologies including Machine Learning.
+I like to explore technologies and keep on developing new projects.

-I am currently working as **Associate Software Developer** at **BNY Mellon Technology Pvt.
-Ltd.** (Pune, Maharashtra), where I am working on various CCAR Models such as CMM, CRW.
+I am currently a **Software Developer Engineer** at **Open Financial Technologies Pvt.
+Ltd.** (Bengaluru, Karnataka), where I am working on [Zwitch](https://www.zwitch.io/).

 I developed a keen interest in Machine Learning so I have started studying and implementing different algorithms and analysing various datasets and started competitions on Kaggle.